2nd Canadian Armoured Brigade: D-Day

 The brigade's three regiments landed in Normandy on D-Day, 6 June 1944.
 Unlike their peers in the 4th Canadian Armoured Brigade, who were usually paired with their division's 10th Canadian Infantry Brigade, the 2nd was paired with any infantry who needed armour support.

 Sherman tanks of the 10th Armoured Regiment (Fort Garry Horse) with infantry of the Royal Regiment of Canada, 2nd Canadian Division, massing in preparation for the assault on Goch, 17 February 1945.

 On 31 July 1944, following a series of battles with heavy infantry losses, Canadian Lieutenant General Guy Simonds ordered the creation of an armoured carrier regiment and the modification of underused American-made M7 Priest self-propelled guns.
 The 1st Canadian Armoured Carrier Squadron was formed, and administered as a squadron of 25th Armoured Delivery Regiment until October 19, 1944, when the squadron was converted to a regiment.

 This formation rarely fought as an entity.
 Its primary role was infantry support and thus its regiments were usually individually tasked out to infantry units to participate in particular operations.
 One of the occasions when the brigade did undertake an operation on its own, Le Mesnil-Patry / Rots on 11 June 1944, ended with only a partial success and severe losses to the Canadians.
 2 CAB fought in the North West Europe Campaign, longer than any other armoured formation, from D-Day to V-E Day, suffering 435 fatal casualties in total.
 Two of the brigade's tanks, Holy Roller of the 1st Hussars, and Bomb of the Sherbrooke Fusilier Regiment, fought continuously from D-Day to the end of the war, the only Canadian tanks to fight unscathed across Northwest Europe.
 Holy Roller remains the memorial of the Hussars in London, Ontario, and Bomb is preserved today at the William Street Armoury of the Sherbrooke Hussars in Sherbrooke, Quebec.

+Organization

+The order of battle on 6 June 1944: